Xion/gisht/README.md

         help     Prints this message or the help of the given subcommand(s)

     Hint: `gisht run GIST` can be shortened to just `gisht GIST`.
+    If you want to pass arguments, put them after `--` (two dashes), like this:

+    	gisht Octocat/greet -- "Hello world" --cheerful

 ## Development